OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/running/set_get.rst

 You use the same syntax when working with the independent variables of your problem.
-Independent variables hold values set by a user or are used as design variables by a :ref:`Driver <openmdao.core.driver.py>`.
+Independent variables can be used as design variables by a :ref:`Driver <openmdao.core.driver.py>` or set directly by a user.
 OpenMDAO requires that every input variable must have a source.
 The ultimate source for any flow of data in an OpenMDAO model is a special component, :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>`, that does not have any inputs.
-You can leave some of your inputs unconnected and OpenMDAO will automatically create an :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>` with an output that connects to each input, or you can create your own :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>` manually.
+You can leave some of your inputs unconnected and OpenMDAO will automatically create an :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>` called `_auto_ivc` with an output that connects to each input, or you can create your own :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>`s manually.
 For example, consider our paraboloid tutorial problem which has two independent
 variables: `x` and `y`.